1986 Men's Hockey World Cup

 The 1986 Hockey World Cup was the sixth Hockey World Cup men's field hockey tournament.
 It was held in London, England.
 The competition was won by Australia, who defeated host nation England 2–1 in the final.
 West Germany finished third after defeating the Soviet Union.

-England, as hosts – and also as Olympic bronze medallists – were viewed as having quite a tough group, containing Olympic champions Pakistan, and a highly fancied Dutch side, with the Soviet Union seen as potential dark-horse outsiders.
+England, as hosts – and also as Olympic bronze medallists – were viewed as having quite a tough group, containing World and Olympic champions Pakistan, and a highly fancied Dutch side, with the Soviet Union seen as potential dark-horse outsiders.
 But Pakistan struggled badly, winning only a single group match against New Zealand, failing to adjust to the AstroTurf surface, used in a major hockey tournament for the first time instead of grass.
 The Soviets scored surprise victories over both Pakistan and England, leaving England in danger of going out of their own tournament in the group stages: however they recovered to win their final group match, against the Dutch.
 This left England, the USSR and the Netherlands all level on points with four wins and one loss each.
 England and the Soviet Union were equal on goal difference as well as points, England being ahead on goals scored: the Dutch unfortunate to be in third due to an inferior goal difference to both.

 In the other group, things were expected to be more straightforward, with West Germany and Australia (Olympic silver medallists and fourth place respectively) being the two favourites.
 Australia duly topped the group by defeating everybody except the Germans, with whom they drew: the Germans also finished the group undefeated to qualify comfortably in second place, though they also drew with Spain and India.
 The latter, hockey giants of the past, were nowhere near the same force in the present: in the play-offs for the minor places, India ended up losing both matches, including the 11th–12th place play-off to the otherwise hapless Pakistan.